ttulka/spring-boot-samples/message-converters/README.md

 </SampleData>
 ```

-In `SampleApplication.java` remove the bean definition `mappingJackson2XmlHttpMessageConverter` and rerun the application.
+In `SampleApplication.java` remove the bean definition `mappingJackson2XmlHttpMessageConverter` and restart the application.

 You see the following:
 ```xml